kaegi/kdri/README.md

 fn main() {
   println!("Search for devices...");

   // Scan for all Kettler devices in range.
-The first argument is the timeout.
-This function will block for some seconds. let mut devices = kdri::scan_devices(1).expect("Scanning  devices failed");
+This function will block for some seconds. let mut devices = kdri::scan_devices().expect("Scanning  devices failed");

   // Ignore all other devices, just use the last one. let device: kdri::KettlerDevice = devices.pop().expect("No devices found");